thisis239141495/thisis239141495.github.io/_pages/about.md

 ---
 Hi!
 I am Yitong Wang, also go by Winnie.

-As a junior at Vanderbilt University, pursuing double majors in Mathematics and Computer Science, my research interest lies in the intersection of **machine learning**, **combinatorial optimization**, and **mechanism design**, particularly in their application to large-scale, real-world systems, namely **incorporating non-human assistances in human-managed social-scale systems**; I am also interested an advanced algorithm enthusiast.
+As a junior at Vanderbilt University, pursuing double majors in Mathematics and Computer Science, my research interest lies in the intersection of **machine learning**, **combinatorial optimization**, and **mechanism design**, particularly in their application to large-scale, real-world systems, namely **incorporating non-human assistances in human-managed social-scale systems**; I am also an advanced algorithm enthusiast.

 These are the questions I am trying to answer through my research:
 * How can machine learning structure be used to assist or enhance human-managed systems under high-stress conditions?